ajv-validator/ajv/docs/coercion.md

 #### To string type

-`null` coerses to the empty string.
+`null` coerces to the empty string.

 #### To number/integer types